Akuli/jou/doc/tutorial-from-python.md

 When you run a Jou program, Jou first produces an executable file and then runs it.
 On Windows, executable file names must end with `.exe` (e.g. `jou.exe` or `hello.exe`).
 On most other systems, executable files typically don't have a file extension at all (e.g. `jou` or `hello`).
-The executable is placed into a folder named `jou_compiled/` to keep things nice and organized.
+By default, Jou places executables into a folder named `jou_compiled/`.

 For example, if you run `hello.jou`, you get a file named `jou_compiled\hello\hello.exe` (Windows) or `jou_compiled/hello/hello` (other platforms).